Christopher-Hayes/browse-lightshot/README.md

 # browse-lightshot
 Browse screenshots pubically available on LightShot.
 It's comparable to changing letters/numbers in your uploaded screenshot to see someone else's.
 This app just speeds up the process.

-This project is for educational purposes, don't ever upload anything confidential to LightShot.
-It should be a given, but just as a heads up, not everything on LightShot is SFW.
+**Educational Purposes:** This project is for educational purposes ONLY, please do not misuse this tool.
+This tool is designed to show why one should never upload anything confidential to LightShot.

+**Warning:** Not everything uploaded to LigthShot is SFW.

 ### 1) Only works with CORS sameorigin turned off